Skip to main content

 ...

-Hardcoding these paths deduplucates the configuration between docker instances running validators for different origin chains.
+Hardcoding these paths deduplicates the configuration between docker instances running validators for different origin chains.
 This makes it easier to pass the right arguments when running the container.
 See the example below, where the only items to be configured differently for different chains are the chain name and validator key.

 ...